robren/ansible/README.md

 The file new-user.yml maybe used to setup a nice environment with zsh vim and a decent set of vim modules.

-douser standing for Digital Ocean User.

-As the script stands (Feb 22 2016) the Digital Ocean  droplet has to be pre-created and has our local machines ssh public key added to the Digital Ocean account. (this only has to be done once, since new machines will all be preconfigured to accept our public key).
+The Digital Ocean  droplet has to be pre-created and have our local machines ssh public key added to the Digital Ocean account. (this only has to be done once, since new machines will can all be preconfigured, via a gui checkbox during droplet creation, to accept our public key).

 The script as it stands could work for any machine we can ssh into.